 Master of Education (M.Ed.) in Special Education

-The Added Special Education Endorsement is a 25 semester-hour program (26 if pursuing CTL) designed to provide Special Education Candidates with the knowledge base and classroom skills necessary to address the special learning needs of this population.
+The Added Special Education Endorsement is a 25 semester-hour program designed to provide Special Education Candidates with the knowledge base and classroom skills necessary to address the special learning needs of this population.
 The requirements for the endorsement program adhere to the same research-based classroom protocols and clinical experiences as are required in the Master's in Special Education Program.
-Coursework is offered on-campus in a non-cohort model or online.
+This program is fully online.
 Courses are designed to follow a specific sequence.

 Locations & Delivery: